-The old fashioned Irish dessert recipes given below are typical of a country blessed with its rich heritage of fine eating.
-Unpretentious and absolutely delicious, these desserts from the land of the shamrock are perfect for serving on any occasion.
-Don't miss adding them to your collection.
+The traditional Irish dessert recipes featured here are typical of a country blessed with its rich heritage of fine eating.

 Mom's Recipe Scrapbooks (c.
 1920s)

-Barmbrack is a traditional Irish cake bread eaten on holidays and especially on Halloween, when it's also known as Soul Cake.
+This is a traditional Irish dessert recipe for Barmbrack, a classic Irish cake-like Irish bread that's eaten on holidays and especially on Halloween, when it's also known as Soul Cake.

 Its name "Barm Brack" comes from the Irish Bairin Breac meaning speckled loaf, referring to the fruit bits or raisins in it.
 You will sometimes hear it called "Brambrack," though "Barmbrack" is really its more common name.